 Why is this important?

 According to the United Nations, over 700 children under 5 years die of diarrhoea every day due to unsafe water or poor sanitation.
-Therefore, WASH represents one of the core sectors of humanitarian operations.

 How are we helping?